hail-is/hail/hail/python/hailtop/batch/docs/cookbook/clumping.rst

     phenotypes = batch.read_input('gs://hail-tutorial/1kg_annotations.txt')

-We use the `run_gwas` function defined above to create a new job on the batch:
+We use the `run_gwas` function defined above to create a new job on the batch to perform a GWAS that outputs a binary PLINK file and association results:

 .. code-block:: python

     gwas = run_gwas(batch, vcf, phenotypes)

-We call the `clump` function once per chromosome and aggregate a list of the clumping results files:
+We call the `clump` function once per chromosome and aggregate a list of the clumping results files passing the outputs from the `gwas` job defined above as inputs to the `clump` function:

 .. code-block:: python